magento/merchdocs/src/recommendations/staging-environment.md

 See the [user guide]({% link recommendations/settings.md %}) for more information.

-## Generate behavioral data on your non-production environment
+## Generate behavioral data on non-production environment

 1. Deploy the `magento/product-recommendations` module to a non-production environment where the catalog data is similar to your production catalog.